 Medical Editor: John P. Cunha, DO, FACOEP

-Quixin (levofloxacin ophthalmic solution 0.5%) is used to treat bacterial infections of the eyes.
-It is a fluoroquinolone antibiotic.
-This medication is available in generic form.
-Common side effects include temporary blurred or decreased vision, temporary stinging/burning/pain in the eyes, feeling as if something is in the eye, sensitivity of the eyes to light, fever, headache, or sore throat.
+Quixin (levofloxacin ophthalmic solution 0.5%) is a fluoroquinolone antibiotic used to treat bacterial infections of the eyes.
+Quixin is available in generic form.
+Common side effects of Quixin include temporary blurred or decreased vision, temporary stinging/burning/pain/discomfort in the eyes, feeling as if something is in the eye, sensitivity of the eyes to light, dry or itchy eyes, fever, headache, or sore throat.

 The recommended dosing schedule for Quixin is on days 1 and 2, instill one to two drops in the affected eye(s) every 2 hours while awake, up to 8 times per day.
 On days 3 through 7, instill one to two drops in the affected eye(s) every 4 hours while awake, up to 4 times per day.
 It is not likely other drugs you take orally or inject will have an effect on Quixin ophthalmic.
 But many drugs can interact with each other.
 Oral levofloxacin can interact with caffeine, theophylline or blood thinners.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Quixin should be used only when prescribed.
 Based on information from related drugs, this medication may pass into breast milk.
 Consult your doctor before breastfeeding.

 Our Quixin (levofloxacin ophthalmic solution 0.5%) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.